-According to ICAO Annex14 Volume I Chapter 4; the objectives of the specifications of OLS are to define the airspace around aerodromes to be maintained free from obstacles so as to permit the intended aeroplane operations at the aerodromes to be conducted safely and to prevent the aerodromes from becoming unusable by the growth of obstacles around the aerodromes.
+According to Regulation 17-2017 on Aerodromes CS ADR-DSN.H.405 Obstacle Limitation Surfaces ,ICAO Annex 14, Chapter 4, the objectives of the specifications of OLS are to define the volume of airspace around aerodromes to be maintained free from obstacles so as to permit the intended aeroplane operations at the aerodromes to be conducted safely and to prevent the aerodromes from becoming unusable by the growth of obstacles around the aerodromes.
 This is achieved by establishing a series of OLS that define the limits to which objects may project into the airspace.